 Vegan Miso Ramen: Omit ramen eggs!

-Mirin can be replaced with 1 tbsp rice vinegar and 1 tsp sugar.
+Mirin can be replaced with 1 tablespoon rice vinegar and 1 teaspoon sugar.

 Shiitake: It is best to use fresh shiitake mushrooms.
 Dried mushrooms must be soaked first in hot water for about 15 minutes.